handshake-labs/blockexplorer/README.md

 docker-compose up
 ```

-For production you should know have your own working postgresql.
+For production you should have your own working postgresql.

 ### Environment